zen-browser/surfer/docs/content/reference/config.md

 ## addons

 An index for each addon.
-These will be downloaded and configured as part of the `download` step that gluon performs.
+These will be downloaded and configured as part of the `download` step that surfer performs.
 You can download extensions from AMO, Github or any URL.
 Note that the furha-robot will only be able to provide update checking to AMO and Github Extensions.

 Specification: